-Exposure to hydrogen phosphide must never exceed 0.1 ppm during moving, storage or processing of incompletely aerated commodities by unprotected workers.
-If levels exceed 0.1 ppm, appropriate respiratory protection as outlined in Section 6, RESPIRATORY PROTECTION must be worn.
-If hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn.
+Exposure to hydrogen phosphide gas must never exceed 0.1 ppm during moving, storage or processing of incompletely aerated commodities by unprotected workers.
+If levels exceed 0.1 ppm or are unknown, appropriate respiratory protection as outlined in Section 6, RESPIRATORY PROTECTION must be worn.

 The level of hydrogen phosphide gas may be higher at the core of the commodity than the surrounding air.
-Monitoring is required when unloading or otherwise disturbing a commodity that has been fumigated to ensure that liberation of gas from the treated commodity does not result in unacceptable levels of hydrogen phosphide.
+Monitoring is required when unloading or other wise disturbing a commodity that has been furnigated to ensure that liberation of gas from the treated commodity does not result in unacceptable levels of hydrogen phosphide gas.